-This section contains an overview of the key issues raised in the five written submissions made in response to the draft PRPs for the designated shellfish waters in the Clare and Kerry region as well as their SEAs and HDAs.
+This section contains an overview of the key issues raised in the three written submissions made in response to the draft PRPs for the designated shellfish waters in the Cork region as well as their SEAs and HDAs.
 The content of all written submissions was considered during the finalisation of the PRPs for the designated shellfish waters in this region.
 Written submissions were made by the organisations listed below.
+Please note, individual organisations may have made more than one submission.